 But with Yellowstone and so many other wild areas of the Greater Yellowstone Ecosystem around, what makes the Absaroka-Beartooth Wilderness unique?

-The highest mountains in Montana are here–many 11- and 12-thousand foot peaks adorn the rugged landscape, culminating in Granite Peak at 12,799 feet above sea level, the highest point in Montana.
-Nestled amongst these high peaks are reclusive glaciers, like the Castle Rock Glacier that remain active to this day.
-Many hundreds of lakes sparkle across the area’s geography.
-And tundra… There is more contiguous land acreage above treeline on the high plateaus than anywhere in North America.
+The highest mountains in Montana are here–numerous 11- and 12-thousand foot peaks adorn the rugged landscape, culminating in Granite Peak, at 12,799 feet above sea level, the highest point in Montana.
+Nestled amongst these high peaks are reclusive glaciers, like the Castle Rock, Snowbank and Grasshopper Glaciers that remain active to this day.
+Hundreds upon hundreds of lakes sparkle across the area’s broad landscape.
+And tundra… There is more contiguous alpine acreage above treeline on the high plateaus than anywhere else in North America.

-Built by the Civilian Conservation Corps in the mid 1930’s, the Beartooth Highway, along with the Going-to-the-Sun Highway in Montana, and Trail Ridge Road in Colorado, is one of the most jaw-dropping high-elevation drives in the world.
-When it is open (between Memorial Day and early October), it forms the northeast entrance and most beautiful access of all into Yellowstone Park.
+Built by the Civilian Conservation Corps in the mid 1930’s, the Beartooth Highway is, for many, their first introduction to the A-B Wilderness.
+Along with the Going-to-the-Sun Highway in Montana, and Trail Ridge Road in Colorado, the Beartooth “All-American Road” is one of the most jaw-dropping high-elevation drives in the world.
+When it is open (between Memorial Day and early October), it serves as the northeast entrance to Cooke City and Yellowstone National Park.

 This need is for areas of the earth within which we stand without our mechanisms that make us immediate masters over our environment – areas of wild nature in which we sense ourselves to be, what in fact I believe we are, dependent members of an interdependent community of living creatures that together derive their existence from the Sun.